SERIES BOOKS: Articles and Reviews

 Series Books and a Better World

 Series Books Through the Lens of History - Books as time machines.
-NEW November, 2010
+(Large file.)

-Red and Yellow, Black and White - A Reflection on Racism - in Our Favorite Series Books.
+Red, Brown, Yellow, Black, & White -A Reflection on Racism in Our Favorite Series

 How Is the Weather? - Snow, Wind, Rain, and Sun in Series Books.